jhoecmu/ooo-beta/README.md

 reference2. ("make regress2")  Beyond this you can experiment with customizing the datapath configuration in uarch.h.

-To start, you may want examine a simpler datapath.
-Try reduce the superscalar degree width in uarch.h.
+To start, you may want to study the behavior of a simpler datapath.
+Try reducing the superscalar degree in uarch.h.

 #define UARCH_DECODE_WIDTH    (1)